Lightstreamer/Lightstreamer-kafka-connector/README.md

 $ ./gradlew adapterDistZip
 ```

-which generates the `lightstreamer-kafka-connector-<version>.zip` bundle under the `kafka-connector-project/deploy` folder.
+which generates the `lightstreamer-kafka-connector-<version>.zip` file under the `kafka-connector-project/deploy` folder.

 Then, unzip it into the `adapters` folder of the Lightstreamer Server installation.
 Finally, check that the Lightstreamer layout looks like the following: